 - Determine success metrics for each segment.
 You should expect lower engagement metrics and could see a spike in complaints, unknown users and spam trap hits.
 Cut your normal engagement expectations in half as a general starting point and adjust over time as you learn more about how the dormant subscribers react.

-- Set up monitoring through Inbox Monitor and Reputation Monitor to track deliverabilty, sending reputation, and blacklistings
+- Set up monitoring through Return Path Platform to track deliverabilty, sending reputation, and blocklistings

 - Send a test to a small segment to gauge reactions.
 The size of the test will be based on the total number of dormant subscribers.